-3.3 Segmentation Results
+4.3 Segmentation Examples

 The identification of shot boundaries using video information is relatively straightforward if there is a single frame transition between one shot and the next.
 Gradual shot transitions and wipes are more challenging to detect.
 This is where the combination of pixel differences and color histogram differences assist in distinguishing shot boundaries from locations where rapid motion in the video sequence occurs.
-Figures 3-5 illustrate representative sequences of four frames from CNN where our system has correctly identified these types of shot boundaries.
+Figures 3-5 illustrate sequences of four frames from CNN Headline News where our system has correctly identified shot boundaries.